 I hope you have an incredible time when you visit Tokyo.
 It’s a place everyone should see and I just know that you’ll fall in love with it too!

 Once you decide what to do in Tokyo, you can plan the rest of your trip to Japan.
+Check out these great day trips from Tokyo.
 Be sure you look into transportation and especially remember to buy your Japan Rail Pass BEFORE you go to Japan.
 You can learn more about the Japan Rail Pass and why you need it here.